-9. View across the field adjacent to the crossroads at Pinwall extends to the tree line on the brow of the hill.
+9. View across the field adjacent to the crossroads at Pinwall

 The view starts at the B5000 crossroad junction with the B4116 in Pinwall.
-It extends from the west with a hedgerow forming the field boundary to the B4116, across the field to the hedgerow forming the field boundary running parallel with Pinwall Lane to the south.
+It extends from the west with a hedgerow forming the field boundary to the B4116, across the field to the hedgerow forming the field boundary running parallel with Pinwall Lane to the east.
 To the north the view